igorskyflyer/vscode-find-again/SUPPORT.md

 <br>

-If you'd like to support further development of this project:
+If you'd like to support further development of Find Again!:
 - Buy me a coffee at [Ko-Fi](https://ko-fi.com/igorskyflyer) ☕
 - Star the repository ⭐
 - Share the project with your colleagues, team or network 🌍